-Thanks to technology, the way consumers shop continue to evolve into something that feels more enjoyable because it’s become convenient and driven by how they want to control the process.
-This year is seen as pivotal for greater adoption of some key eCommerce trends that we’ve identified in the infographic below.
+Thanks to technology, the way consumers shop continue to evolve into something more enjoyable and convenient.
+This year is for greater adoption of some key eCommerce trends that we’ve identified in the infographic below.

 Here’s what we think will change about the shopping experience for consumers and why retailers are a driving force in creating a shopping experience around an omnichannel strategy that integrates Internet of Things (IoT) devices and multiple payment options.

-- Brick-and-mortar stores will stop an omnichannel presence based on the increasing preferences of consumers who like the click and collect style of shopping.
-It is estimated that 39% of consumers will use in-store holiday pickup this year versus the 32% that used it in 2016.
-It’s been viewed as a way for retailers to boost their in-store sales, adding convenience for shoppers while helping them lower costs by reducing delivery and logistics costs.
+Brick-and-mortar stores will stop an omnichannel presence because of increasing preferences of consumers who prefer online shopping.
+It is estimated that 39% of consumers will use in-store holiday pickup this year; slightly above the 32% that used it in 2016.
+This is a great way for retailers to boost in store sales.
+This also adds convenience for shoppers while helping them lower costs by reducing delivery and logistics costs.
 The ease of use is also a way to draw in new customers.

 Retailers will want to pay attention to these eCommerce trends and adapt their business models and strategies accordingly because this is the trajectory for consumers regarding their shopping and payment preferences.
 There is no turning back to the traditional ways of shopping, so it’s changes or loses your customers.

 Thanks to available technology, including a wide range of tools, platforms, software and support from payment services providers, addressing these trends won’t be too complicated, expensive, or time-consuming.
 For more information on the eCommerce trends we see for 2017, please download the infographic shown below.